Please note that all dialogue is under United States

 Goals.

-Mrs. Butterman in English class says every woman needs a goal and as responsible women we owe it to ourselves to articulate these goals.
+Mrs. Butterman in English class says every woman needs a goal and

 We are supposed to write a paper about our goals.